Reelos/Chat/README.md

 # Chat
+My first repository
+And my first commit at github
-My first repository to test an create a litte chat program
+which should create a litte Client/Server chat program